microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 - Use the query in SSMS to monitor dm_exec_requests (**sqlrequests.sql**) to observe active requests.
 Run this query 5 or 6 times and observe some of the results.

 You should see many of the requests have a status = RUNNABLE and last_wait_type = SOS_SCHEDULER_YIELD.
+One indicator of many RUNNABLE requests and many SOS_SCHEDULER_YIELD seen often is a possible lack of CPU resources for active queries.

 >NOTE: You may see one or more active requests with a command = SELECT and a wait_type = XE_LIVE_TARGET_TVF.
 These are queries run by services managed by Microsoft to help power capabilities like Performance Insights using Extended Events.
 Microsoft does not publish the details of these Extended Event sessions.